+A late goal constructed by Robbie Kruse has given Melbourne Victory a 2-1 win over Newcastle Jets at AAMI Park tonight.
 Against the run of play, the home side hit the lead in the 20th minute when Carlos Hernandez struck from about 35 yards for his fourth of the season but his superb goal was canceled out by another one of top quality from Ruben Zadkovich nine minutes into the second term.

 However, there was to be some late drama when Robbie Kruse stepped around a few Jets defenders, taking the ball towards the byline before cutting back for Ricardinho who finished with a simple tap-in for the win.